Rainyan/windows-desktop-shortcut-cleaner/README.md

   -Description "Removes unwanted .lnk shortcuts from the user's Desktop folder."
 ```

+## Contributing
+PRs welcome!

+* Please format your code with [black](https://github.com/psf/black).
+* If you're making substantial changes, please open an issue for discussing them before submitting a patch.

 ## Acknowledgements
 This script was made possible by this useful utility: https://gist.github.com/mkropat/7550097,
 included and used here under the MIT License.